paritosh0707/AgentDock/docs/SCHEMA_PACKAGE_SPEC.md

 ```

 **Why minimal dependencies:**
-- Schema must have ZERO dependencies on other AgentDock packages
+- Schema must have ZERO dependencies on other Dockrion packages
 - Keeps it as the foundational layer
 - Allows other packages to import schema without circular dependencies
 - PyYAML is only for serialization (optional), not required for validation

 ---

-### Modules Schema Will Use FROM Other AgentDock Packages
+### Modules Schema Will Use FROM Other Dockrion Packages

 **❌ NONE in MVP!**